-Trading Up is a new program at Saint Paul College that provides a career pathway into the skilled building and construction trades.
+Trading Up 2.0 is a training program at Saint Paul College that provides trainees with a career pathway into skilled building and construction trades.
 The trade industries offer family sustaining wages and have a shortage of workers; completing Trading Up 2.0 can put you in demand!

-The following training courses are available to program participants, but not every trainee will take every course, given the highly individualized nature of the program.
+The following training courses are available to trainees.
+Given the highly individualized nature of the program, not every trainee will take every course.

 - Introduction to Apprenticeships & Unions

 - Financial Benefits & Challenges of Trades Work

 - Diversity Awareness for Construction Workers

 - Hands-on Training: Rotation of Trades (off site)